Topics

 Moses

-After freeing the Israelites from the slavery of Pharaoh, Moses on his was' towards the Promised Land spent some time in the Sinai Desert.
-There he left his brother Aaron in charge of the community and went towards what is known today as Mount of Moses (jabal al musa, koh-e-toor) on God's Will.
+After freeing the Israelites from the slavery of Pharaoh, Moses on his way towards the Promised Land spent some time in the Sinai Desert.
+There he left his brother Aaron in charge of the community and went towards what is known today as Mount of Moses (jabal al musa, koh-e-toor) on God’s Will.
 There, he spent forty days and forty nights and received the Torah.

 This event is mentioned in the Qur’an (Koran) in these words: